art-suite/art-suite-applications/packages/@art-suite/art-models/README.md

 ### Model Form

 This form is useful for subscribing to a single record from a table.
-This pattern works best if you follow the [[ArtSuite/Models Conventions]].
+This pattern works best if you follow the [[ArtModels Conventions]].

 ```coffeescript
 @subscriptions "myField"